Wednesday, April 16, 2014

 Today, I unintentionally put my new-found discovery that women secretly desire male assistance into action.

 Entering a grocery store, I noticed a very pregnant young lady asking the guy next to her to carry her grocery bags.
 He ignored her while her carried one bag in one hand and his soda in another.
-Sipping it selfishly while she struggled with 2 bulky bags in one hand, purse on her other arm and her large stomach.
+Sipping it selfishly while she struggled with two bulky bags in one hand, purse on her other arm, and her large stomach.

 At first I did a double-take but kept walking into the grocery store.
 Bothered by what I'd just seen, I couldn't keep silent.
 Spinning on my heels, I pursued them out the door.